White-rumped hawk: Distribution and habitat

 The white-rumped hawk has two separate ranges.
 One is from the Andes and other mountains of Venezuela and Colombia south in the Andes through Ecuador into Peru, Bolivia, and northwestern Argentina.
 The other range is from southern Brazil through Paraguay into northeastern Argentina.
 The species inhabits the interior and edges of dense subtropical and tropical forest and also the Chaco in the east.
 In elevation it mostly occurs between 1500 and 2900 m in Colombia, between 1650 and 2500 m in Peru, and up to 3500 m in Bolivia.
 It occurs at lower elevations in its eastern range.

 Behavior

 Movement

 The white-rumped hawk is generally sedentary but there is evidence that it is somewhat nomadic.

 Feeding

+White-rumped Hawk feeding at Tandayapa Bird Lodge, Ecuador.

 The white-rumped hawk's hunting methods and diet are mostly unknown.
 It has been documented feeding on reptiles, frogs, insects, and rats.

 Breeding

 The white-rumped hawk's breeding season appears to vary geographically, spanning at least February and March in Colombia and possibly June to January in Ecuador, and including October in Brazil.
 One described nest was a shallow cup of sticks lined with green leaves placed 22 m above the ground in a pine tree.
 It contained two eggs.